 To further explore the suggestion of recent population decreases for smaller (younger) sturgeon in recent years, we compared the proportional frequency of sturgeon under 130 cm FL captured by angling only (Figure 10) and from the Albion Test Fishery (Figure 11); capture (gear) source separation was important in these analyses due to possible size-selective capture bias associated with the different gear types.
 A comparison of annual frequencies of sampled sturgeon, by 10-cm size groups, for all sturgeon captured (under 130 cm FL) since 2000, showed a decreasing trend over time for both capture sources (angling and Albion Test Fishery).
-In 2006, the sample of sturgeon below 130 cm FL captured by angling displayed reduced proportions of fish less than 80 cm FL, and increased proportions over 80 cm FL, as compared with a respective sample from in 2000 (Figure 10).
-Decreases were most pronounced for the 50-60 cm group (-6.3%) and 60-70 cm group (-6.4%).
-Similarly, a comparison of the frequency sturgeon (below 130 cm FL) sampled by the Albion Test Fishery in 2006 and 2000 (Figure 11) displays a reduction in the proportions of sturgeon less than 90 cm FL, with the greatest change occurring in the 70-80 cm size group (-14.1%).
+The combined sample of sturgeon below 130 cm FL captured by angling in 2006-07 displayed reduced proportions of fish less than 80 cm FL, and increased proportions over 80 cm FL, as compared with a respective sample from 2000-01 (Figure 10).
+Decreases were most pronounced for the 50-60 cm group (-5.3%) and 60-70 cm group (-5.2%).
+Similarly, a comparison of the frequency of sturgeon (below 130 cm FL) sampled by the Albion Test Fishery in 2000 and 2006 (Figure 11) suggests a reduction in the proportions of sturgeon less than 90 cm FL, with the greatest change occurring in the 70-80 cm size group (-14.1%); note that a comparison of Albion Test Fishery data for 2007 was not possible because this test fishery did not operate over the full (traditional) sampling period in 2007.
 Increases in the proportions of all size groups over 90 cm FL from both gear types suggests survival of individual sturgeon and growth into higher size categories over time.

-The fundamental results of the proportional analyses of juvenile sturgeon abundance, over time, support results of the size-based population analyses (see Figure 9); there has been a general decrease in the abundance, and proportion te sxite sturgeon less than 100 cm, over the course of the program (since 2000).
+The fundamental results of the proportional analyses of juvenile sturgeon abundance, over time, support results of the size-based population analyses (see Figure 9); there has been a general decrease in the abundance, and proportion of white sturgeon less than 100 cm, over the course of the program (since 2000).
 In addition, we have strong indications that the majority of lower Fraser River white sturgeon currently over 100 cm have survived and have continued to grow over the course of the monitoring program.